 Auto: BIOS will automatically detect the Onboard Secondary Slave PCI IDE HDD Accessing mode.
+Mode 0~4: Manually set the IDE Programmed interrupt mode.

 IDE Primary Master UDMA: This allows you to select the mode of operation for the hard drive.
+The default is Auto.

 Auto: The computer will select the optimal setting.
 Disabled: The hard drive will run in normal mode.

 IDE Primary Slave UDMA: This allows you to select the mode of operation for the hard drive.
+The default is Auto.